Sarosim/2048/README.md

 # Testing

+## Test planning

+During testing, I wanted to test:

+- design and responsiveness: to see if I like the look and feel of the game on different devices and screen sizes,
+- functioning and operability in different browsers (mobile and pc),
+- against user stories,
+- against misbehaviour (defensive design).

 ## Design and responsiveness

 I performed manual tests on available devices (Android 6.0.1 and 8.1 on Sony and Samsung, iPhone 4S, SE and 6, Google Chrome 75.0.3770.142